Core courses

 BIO 266 Human Anatomy and Physiology II

-The course will explore the new paradigm in science that the “Physiology is Consciousness.”
+The course will explore the new paradigm in science that “Physiology is Consciousness.”
 Current concepts of mind and body will be understood in terms of this new paradigm.
 This course will present our facts of brain structure and function in light of Maharishi Vedic Science and the discovery of Veda and the Vedic Literature in human physiology done by Tony Nader, MD, PhD.
-We will examine how our brain constructs reality at every moment and how the experience of unboundedness – the Self of every individual – can transform our physiology and awaken the total creative potential of the brain in enlightenment, which is the birthright of every human being.
-Includes public speaking presentations on course topics.
-Materials fee: $10 Prerequisite: STC 108 (4 credits)
+We examine how our brain constructs reality at every moment and how the experience of unboundedness — the Self of every individual — can transform our physiology and awaken the total creative potential of the brain in enlightenment, which is the birthright of every human being.
+Includes public speaking with presentations on course topics.
+Materials fee: $10.
+Prerequisites: STC 108

-PH 260 Maharishi AyurVeda Course on Self-Pulse Reading for Good Health
+PH 260 Maharishi AyurVeda Self-Pulse Reading for Good Health

 PH 230 Maharishi AyurVeda Science-Based Aromatherapy